OpenEvalProject/evals/manuscripts/elife-72599/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00za53h95 The Solomon H. Snyder Department of Neuroscience, Center for Sensory Biology, Johns Hopkins University School of Medicine Baltimore United States
+1. The Solomon H. Snyder Department of Neuroscience, Center for Sensory Biology, Johns Hopkins University School of Medicine Baltimore United States ([ROR:00za53h95](https://ror.org/00za53h95))
-2. https://ror.org/00hj8s172 Mortimer B. Zuckermann Mind Brain Behavior Institute, Columbia University New York United States
+2. Mortimer B. Zuckermann Mind Brain Behavior Institute, Columbia University New York United States ([ROR:00hj8s172](https://ror.org/00hj8s172))
-3. https://ror.org/02der9h97 Physiology & Neurobiology Department, University of Connecticut Mansfield United States
+3. Physiology & Neurobiology Department, University of Connecticut Mansfield United States ([ROR:02der9h97](https://ror.org/02der9h97))
-4. https://ror.org/00f54p054 Department of Computer Science, Stanford University Stanford United States
+4. Department of Computer Science, Stanford University Stanford United States ([ROR:00f54p054](https://ror.org/00f54p054))
-5. https://ror.org/013meh722 Drosophila Connectomics Group, Department of Zoology, University of Cambridge Cambridge United Kingdom
+5. Drosophila Connectomics Group, Department of Zoology, University of Cambridge Cambridge United Kingdom ([ROR:013meh722](https://ror.org/013meh722))
-6. https://ror.org/00tw3jy02 Neurobiology Division, MRC Laboratory of Molecular Biology Cambridge United Kingdom
+6. Neurobiology Division, MRC Laboratory of Molecular Biology Cambridge United Kingdom ([ROR:00tw3jy02](https://ror.org/00tw3jy02))
-7. https://ror.org/00f54p054 Department of Biology, Howard Hughes Medical Institute, Stanford University Stanford United States
+7. Department of Biology, Howard Hughes Medical Institute, Stanford University Stanford United States ([ROR:00f54p054](https://ror.org/00f54p054))

 † Corresponding author

 ## Abstract

 Drosophila melanogaster olfactory neurons have long been thought to express only one chemosensory receptor gene family.
-There are two main olfactory receptor gene families in Drosophila , the odorant receptors (ORs) and the ionotropic receptors (IRs).
-The dozens of odorant-binding receptors in each family require at least one co-receptor gene in order to function: Orco for ORs, and Ir25a , Ir8a , and Ir76b for IRs.
-Using a new genetic knock-in strategy, we targeted the four co-receptors representing the main chemosensory families in D. melanogaster ( Orco, Ir8a, Ir76b, Ir25a ).
+There are two main olfactory receptor gene families in Drosophila, the odorant receptors (ORs) and the ionotropic receptors (IRs).
+The dozens of odorant-binding receptors in each family require at least one co-receptor gene in order to function: Orco for ORs, and Ir25a, Ir8a, and Ir76b for IRs.
+Using a new genetic knock-in strategy, we targeted the four co-receptors representing the main chemosensory families in D. melanogaster (Orco, Ir8a, Ir76b, Ir25a).
 Co-receptor knock-in expression patterns were verified as accurate representations of endogenous expression.
 We find extensive overlap in expression among the different co-receptors.
 As defined by innervation into antennal lobe glomeruli, Ir25a is broadly expressed in 88% of all olfactory sensory neuron classes and is co-expressed in 82% of Orco+ neuron classes, including all neuron classes in the maxillary palp.
-Orco , Ir8a , and Ir76b expression patterns are also more expansive than previously assumed.
+Orco, Ir8a, and Ir76b expression patterns are also more expansive than previously assumed.
 Single sensillum recordings from Orco-expressing Ir25a mutant antennal and palpal neurons identify changes in olfactory responses.
 We also find co-expression of Orco and Ir25a in Drosophila sechellia and Anopheles coluzzii olfactory neurons.
 These results suggest that co-expression of chemosensory receptors is common in insect olfactory neurons.
 Together, our data present the first comprehensive map of chemosensory co-receptor expression and reveal their unexpected widespread co-expression in the fly olfactory system.

 ## Introduction